 With the interesting underwater terrain, colorful anemones, sponges, corals and encrusting invertebrates, nudibranchs, crabs, octopus, cuttlefish, seahorses and other macro critters, colorful reef fish, schools of jacks and barracuda, turtles, sharks and fascinating scenery and historical sites on land, as well, there are many excellent photo opportunities.
 For information and reviews of dive cameras, click here:

 Dumaguete domestic airport (Sibulan Airport) has daily flights from Manila and Cebu.
 Ferries also connect to the nearby islands daily.
-Around town very affordable, if not necessarily comfortable tricycles, jeepneys and busses are the primary means of transportation.
+Around town very affordable, if not necessarily comfortable tricycles, jeepneys and buses are the primary means of transportation.
 Most of the diving is done from the resorts in Dauin about 19 kilometers (12 miles) to the west along the coast out of town.
-Your most convenient bet is to arrange pick-up with your hotel.
-Rental cars booked on line are also an option.
+Your most convenient bet is to arrange a pick-up with your hotel.
+Rental cars booked online are also an option.

 Things to Do in Dumaguete (aside from scuba diving)